GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 Using this training data create a new `ARIMA_PLUS` model to predict expect sales quantity for a product.

-Once the model is ready use it to forecast the sales for all products for the next 2 days (48 hours) starting from `2021-11-29` and store the results in a new table.
+Once the model is ready use it to forecast the sales for all the products for the next 2 days (48 hours) and store it in a table.

 ### Success Criteria